-Doctorate in International Relations
+Doctorate in Political Science, Programme in International Relations

 The PhD program in international relations encourages a broad definition of international, a methodology mindful of empirical research, and an effort to conceptualize an increasingly complex world of changes.